fidel-schaposnik/fidel-schaposnik.github.io/_posts/2022-06-23-tfgnn-intro.md

 trainer = runner.KerasTrainer(strategy=tf.distribute.get_strategy(), model_dir='model')
 {% endhighlight %}

-Next, we define a simple function conforming to [the `GraphTensorProcessorFn` protocol](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/guide/runner.md#graphtensor-processing), which extracts the labels from the `GraphTensor` objects, for use during supervised training (this function will be mapped over the datasets that are then pass to the `tf.keras.Model.fit` method):
+Next, we define a simple function conforming to [the `GraphTensorProcessorFn` protocol](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/guide/runner.md#graphtensor-processing), which extracts the labels from the `GraphTensor` objects, for use during supervised training (this function will be mapped over the datasets that are then passed on to the `tf.keras.Model.fit` method):

 {% highlight python %}
 def extract_labels(graph_tensor):